A Survey on Large Language Model Acceleration based on KV Cache Management: Token-level Optimization

 Similar to KIVI~\cite{liu2024kivi}, WKVQuant~\cite{yue2024wkvquant} temporarily retains the most recent Keys and Values in full precision, while quantizing only the past KV cache.
-This approach helps preserve precision during computation.
-Additionally, WKVQuant~\cite{yue2024wkvquant} introduces a two-dimensional quantization strategy, which optimizes parameter matrix to align the values in the KV cache into a smoother and more uniform range, significantly improving quantization quality.
+This approach~\cite{yue2024wkvquant} helps preserve precision during computation. { Similarly, ResQ~\cite{saxena2024resq} uses PCA to identify high-variance components, which are quantized in 8-bit, while the rest are quantized in 4-bit.
+Also, ResQ~\cite{saxena2024resq} uses random rotations to suppress outliers, improving robustness. } Additionally, WKVQuant~\cite{yue2024wkvquant} introduces a two-dimensional quantization strategy, which optimizes the parameter matrix to align the values in the KV cache into a smoother and more uniform range, significantly improving quantization quality.
 GEAR~\cite{kang2024gear}, MiKV~\cite{yang2024no}, ZipCache~\cite{he2024zipcache} and ZIPVL~\cite{he2024zipvl} quantize the KV cache based on the importance of each to achieve efficient and effective compression.
 First, GEAR~\cite{kang2024gear} applies quantization to compress the majority of less important entries (e.g., 98\%) to ultra-low precision, significantly reducing memory usage.
 Next, GEAR~\cite{kang2024gear} employs a low-rank matrix to approximate residual errors, capturing structured patterns in the data.
-Also, GEAR~\cite{kang2024gear} uses a sparse matrix stores outliers, correcting individual errors caused by these values.
+Also, GEAR~\cite{kang2024gear} uses a sparse matrix to store outliers, correcting individual errors caused by these values.
 MiKV~\cite{yang2024no} is a mixed-precision KV cache quantization approach.
 Based on the importance of each token, measured using existing methods like H2O~\cite{zhang2023h2o} and SnapKV~\cite{li2024snapkv}, MiKV~\cite{yang2024no} stores less important KV pairs in low precision while retaining the most important KV pairs in high precision.
 Instead of approximating the importance weight of each token, ZipCache~\cite{he2024zipcache} accurately computes the importance of each token.
-Instead of computing importance score, PrefixQuant~\cite{chen2024prefixquant} observes that token-wise outliers frequently occur at fixed positions (e.g., initial tokens) or low-semantic-value tokens (e.g., ".", "\textbackslash n").
+Instead of explicitly computing importance score, PrefixQuant~\cite{chen2024prefixquant} observes that token-wise outliers frequently occur at fixed positions (e.g., initial tokens) or low-semantic-value tokens (e.g., ".", "\textbackslash n").
 Based on this observation, PrefixQuant~\cite{chen2024prefixquant} identifies high-frequency outlier tokens in LLMs offline and prefixes them in the KV cache, effectively eliminating token-wise outliers.
 Similarly, MiniKV~\cite{sharma2024minikvpushinglimitsllm} observes that important tokens can be identified before generation and remain consistent throughout the generation process, retaining these important tokens in high precision.